fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 Great!
 Now that `provision` has completed - let's have a short look at how we configure our CI jobs.
 Refer to the configuration defined in quickstart for more context.

 ```
-# MINIMAL YAML configuration
-# ...
+(provision) -> (test/lint) -> (release)
 ```

 As we can see here, the ci jobs (ie: test/lint) have a very specific parameter defined on them `runs_on: ${{ github.run_id }}`.
 This means that these CI jobs are only going to be run on machines which are labeled against the workflow's run id.
 Luckily, this is exactly what we do in our initialization!
+Recall above that we store the workflow's runId via `"runId"` as an attribute accompanying the instanceId.

+The runner itself, being aware of its own instanceId knows which internal record to look at, and sees the accompanying runId and registers itself as a self-hosted runner with that label.

 As such, we can view the workflow's run id as THE critical connection between the jobs which require execution and the compute that is able to run said jobs!
 With this in mind, our instance is able to execute CI Jobs as they are needed!
 Voila! :star: